What are you looking for?

 we showed you how to make above:

 ***Please know that there are MANY ways to make Mokume Gane from polymer clay.
-This is the method that I prefer because of it’s intricate waves, ridges, and patterns so this is the method I choose to use for this polymer clay tutorial.***
+This is the method that I prefer because of it’s intricate waves, ridges and patterns. ***

 Thanks for joining me today,